 Reconstructive surgery after breast cancer is currently costly, risky, highly invasive and results are temporary or don’t look natural.
 EPFL spin-off Volumina Medical created AdiPearl, an injectable implant with the capacity to regenerate damaged tissues for breast reconstruction in a single minimally invasive procedure.
 AdiPearl will improve the quality of life by bringing to breast cancer survivors a safe, effective, quality, and cost efficient breast reconstruction solution.

 About the W.A. de Vigier Awards

-The W.A. de Vigier Award is the most established prize for young entrepreneurs in Switzerland.
-With the annual prize money of CHF 500,000 (five equal prizes at CHF 100,000 each), these awards rank among the most highly endowed startup prizes in Switzerland.
-Over the past 31 years, the foundation has distributed over CHF 11 million in seed money across all sectors.
-The results are over 90 flourishing startups, successful IPOs, multiple company exits and above all, many newly created jobs.
+The W.A. de Vigier Award is the oldest prize for young entrepreneurs in Switzerland and, with annual prize money of up to CHF 500,000 (five times CHF 100,000), is one of the most highly endowed startup prizes in Switzerland.
+Over the past 32 years, the foundation has distributed over CHF 11 million of seed money.
+The results are about 100 flourishing startups, successful IPOs, multiple company exits and above all, many newly created jobs.

 Download Press Release (3 Languages)

 Deutsch: Medienmitteilung Gewinner 2021